Non-fiction books teach us about the real world.

 When I first picked up this book, I thought it was another how-to guide about happiness.
 How wrong I was!
 This fascinatingly depressive work, written by a renowned Harvard psychologist Daniel Gilbert, says less about happiness itself, and more about the fallacies of the human mind, and our innate inability to predict the future.
 First of all, achieving that big goal of yours won’t make you happier – so seize the day my friend, and try to enjoy the moment instead of envisioning great happiness in the future (because it may never come).
 Secondly, you will probably maintain the same, base level of happiness over the course of your life.
 “Stumbling on Happiness” is a sobering read that will make you think differently about humankind and the subject of happiness.

 Dalai Lama – How to See Yourself As You Really Are

 All religious leaders should be treated with suspicion.
-With that said, Dalai Lama’s book is the best summary of Buddhist method I’ve came across so far.
-It’s incredibly practical and I can envision myself achieving nirvana by putting it into practice (but I’m afraid that would require some years of serious practice in the mountains of Tibet).
+With that said, Dalai Lama’s book is the best summary of the Buddhist method I’ve come across so far.
+It’s incredibly practical and I can envision myself achieving nirvana by putting it into practice (but I’m afraid that would require some years of serious spiritual practice in the mountains of Tibet).
 Dalai Lama also shares some of his philosophy about shared humanity and the value of service to others.
 The thing that truly fascinated me, however, was the chapter about the nine levels of meditative practice.

 Alan Watts – The Way of Zen